Follow the Roman Road from Exeter to Lincoln and walk through years of history - ramble the Fosse Way.

 The Second Augustan legion's occupation of Exeter

-Between AD 55 and 75 , the fortress of the Second Augustan legion occupied what is now the center of Exeter (British Heritage, May 2012) during its conquest of southwest England.
-From little more than portions of recovered barracks, granaries and workshops, clever archaeologists have pieced together a picture of the site commanding the very lowest crossing point of the River Exe, and the Royal Albert Memorial Museum & Art Gallery does a good time-trail to explain it all.
+Between AD 55 and 75, the fortress of the Second Augustan legion occupied what is now the center of Exeter (British Heritage, May 2012) during its conquest of southwest England.
+From little more than portions of recovered barracks, granaries and workshops, clever archaeologists have pieced together a picture of the site commanding the very lowest crossing point of the River Exe, and the Royal Albert Memorial Museum & Art Gallery does a good time-trial to explain it all.

 After the legion’s departure, the regional capital of Isca Dumnoniorum developed, AD 75 to 400, along the Roman grid pattern with basilica (town hall) and forum (market) at the center; the idea of planned towns had arrived in Britain.